klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/DEVEL.md

 ```

 However, it turns out that variables can be injected that way, but functions cannot.
+Moreover, the `module --force purge` cannot have the expected effect as it does not
+have access to the standard CPE modules so they cannot be properly unloaded.

 We ended up creating a variable that gives the commands to initialise the programming
 environment.
 It works in the same style as the `$WITH_CONDA` for the AI containers
 made by AMD for LUMI.
-To initialse the CPE, use `eval $INITCCPE`.
+To initialise the CPE, use `eval $INITCCPE`.